sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **ERROR**: An error is a desing flaw or desviation from an intended or designed state.

 >__A word about SW context__
-> A human bein cam make an error (mistak), wihch procudes a defect (fault, bug) in the program, cod, or in a document.
-If a defect in > > code is executed, the system may fail to do wahat it shoud do (or something it shouldn't) causing a failure.
+> A human being can make an error (mistake), wich produces a defect (fault, bug) in the program, code, or in a document.
+If a defect in the
+> code is executed, the system may fail to do what it must do (or do something it shouldn't) causing a failure.

-**RELIABILITY**: Is the probability that a piece of equipment or component or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.
+**RELIABILITY**: Is the probability that a piece of equipment or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.

 Reliability is often quantified with the merit figure of MTBF (Mean Time Between Failures)